 Younger pre menopausal women and black, Latina, and Asian women account for a disproportionately high percentage of women diagnosed with TNBC.

-Join us in raising the awareness in hopes of finding
+Join us in raising the awareness in hopes of finding the cure.

 Authored by Erica J Holloman PhD